 <button

-onClick={() => moveItem(index, 'up')}
+onClick={() => moveItem(index, "up")}

 disabled={index === 0}